Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 In the third row, featuring a greenhouse complex, Think2Seg-RS reasons that ``the greenhouses are designed to provide controlled environments'' and demonstrates a flexible grouping strategy.
 It correctly recognizes that the target consists of spatially separate clusters and, accordingly, partitions them into three subgroups for segmentation.
 This reveals its ability to adapt its prompting strategy to the target’s spatial distribution.

 The fourth example showcases robust localization of a small yet semantically critical object in a dense urban environment.
-The model reasons that a ``helipad'' is a circular structure for medical emergencies and generates a tightly fitted prompt around the correct feature.
+The model reasons that a ``helipad'' is a circular structure for medical emergencies, which serves as a morphological constraint to pinpoint the specific circular geometry amidst complex urban structures, and generates a tightly fitted prompt around the correct feature.

 In the fifth example, the model correctly interprets ``infrastructure required for a secure touchdown'' as an airport runway and generates elongated, axis-aligned prompts that precisely align with the target’s linear structure.